hyungkwonko/hyungkwonko.github.io/_posts/2019-01-28-operating-system-berkeley.md

 <br/>

 ### [](#header-3) Predicting the length of the next CPU burst
-Adaptive: changing policy based on past behavior(not actually predicting, guessing based on the past experience)
+- Adaptive: changing policy based on past behavior(not actually predicting, guessing based on the past experience)
   - CPU scheduling, in virtual memory, in file systems, etc
   - works because programs have predictable behavior
     - if program was I/O bound in past, likely in future
     - **if computer behavior were random, would not help**... 쩝...

+- Example: SRTF with estimated burst length
+  - use an estimator function on previous bursts:

+$$\tau_n = f(t_{n-1}, t_{n-2}, t_{n-3}, ...)$$

+  - function $$f$$ could be one of many different time series estimation schemes (Kalman filters, etc)

 <br/>